Main Content

 Dear Anxious,

-Mechanic’s liens are often used by subcontractors and suppliers.
+Subcontractors and suppliers often use mechanics’ liens.
 They are a legal claim against a property that has been remodeled.
 Therefore, it doesn’t matter if the homeowner has already paid the general contractor.
-If the subcontractor or supplier hasn’t been paid by the general contractor, the law allows the subcontractors to file a mechanics lien.
-For example, if you replace the garage door and the company doesn’t pay someone who worked on the door, a lien can be placed on the home to recover payment.
-This lien must then be satisfied prior to closing escrow.
+If the general contractor hasn’t paid the subcontractor or supplier, the law allows the subcontractor to file a mechanics lien.
+For instance, if you replace the garage door and the company fails to pay a worker, they can place a lien on your home to secure payment.
+You must then clear this lien before closing escrow.

-There are other reasons the seller won’t allow you early access to the home.
+The seller won’t allow you early access to the home for other reasons.
 A primary reason will be liability.
 Assume the person installing the garage door injures himself or damages the home.
 Who will be responsible?
 Would the estate’s insurance cover a claim?
 Who will be liable if your belongings go missing from the garage?
 As this is a probate sale and an attorney is involved, it is highly doubtful you will be granted this courtesy.
-Unfortunately, there is no benefit to them to grant you this kindness.
-It seems that the best you can do today is to schedule the garage repair for the day you close escrow and gain possession of your new home.
+Unfortunately, they do not benefit from granting you this kindness.
+The best you can do today is to schedule the garage repair for the day you close escrow and gain possession of your new home.

 Related Post: Making an Offer on a Probate